rajtilakjee/GitClarity/README.md

 - Once GitClarity is installed, open the Edge browser's extension settings.
 - Find GitClarity in the list of installed extensions and click on its options or settings.
-- Enter your OpenAI key in the provided field and save the configuration.
+- Enter your OpenAI key in the provided field in Options and save the configuration.

 ### Usage: